ircv3/ircv3-specifications/core/capability-negotiation.md

 parameter (the capability list) consist of _"at least the first 100 characters of the capability list in the REQ subcommand which triggered the NAK"_.
 This was removed as it's a bit arbitrary, already covered in the existing language, and honestly more likely to just confuse vendors.

+Previous versions of this spec did not mention how servers treat higher CAP LS versions.
+This was clarified so that if a client sends a higher version number than the server supports, they get the appropriate features.

+Previous versions of this spec did not mention how servers handle clients attempting to downgrade their CAP LS version.
+It has been clarified that clients MAY NOT downgrade this.